eslint/eslint/docs/rules/arrow-spacing.md

 `true` means there should be **one or more spaces** and `false` means **no spaces**.

-The following patterns are considered warnings if `{ "before": true, "after": true }`.
+The following patterns are considered problems if `{ "before": true, "after": true }`.

 ```js
 /*eslint arrow-spacing: 2*/